sk-saravana03/youtube_clone/README.md

 - Proficiency in React.
 - Experience with video player libraries and custom gesture controls.
 - Knowledge of WebRTC for VoIP features.
-- Understanding of hosting web applications on platforms like Netlify or Vercel.
+- Understanding of hosting web applications on platforms like Netlify and Render.

 ## Feedback and Evidence
 Users appreciated the intuitive gesture controls and the seamless integration of the video call feature.
 Feedback was collected through user testing sessions.

 ## Conclusion
-The project achieved its objectives of enhancing user engagement and functionality.
-The points system, custom video player, and VoIP feature significantly improved the user experience.
+The project successfully introduced a custom video player and made progress on the VoIP feature, though the points system and VoIP feature remain incomplete.
+The project demonstrates the potential for further development and refinement to fully achieve its goals and improve user engagement and functionality.